Work Visa For Skilled Employees

-The UK is one of the strongest economies in the world with low rate of unemployment and a high standard of living.
+The UK is one of the strongest economies in the world, with a low rate of unemployment and a high standard of living.
 These economic conditions have attracted skilled migrants from different parts of the world to the seek job opportunities in the UK, thereby necessitating a visa category that ensures that only the best and capable hands are employed.

 The Tier 2 (General) Visa is a Work Visa category for those offered a skilled job in the UK.
 It allows skilled persons to enter the UK to occupy a skilled job vacancy (e.g. healthcare, teaching, IT) for a long period of time.
 You MUST have this visa before you can work in the UK.
 However, this requirement does not affect people from the European Economic Area (EEA countries) or Switzerland.

 The first thing you need to do before applying is to make sure that you are offered a job by an organisation with a valid Tier 2 Sponsorship Licence.
-When you secure the offer, your employer will give you Certificate of Sponsorship (CS) reference number.
+When you secure the offer, your employer will give you a Certificate of Sponsorship (CS) reference number.
 Without it, your application will be disregarded.
-This CS is not an actual or physical certificate but a reference number containing your personal information and details of the job potential salary.
+This CS is not an actual or physical certificate, but a reference number containing your personal information and details of the job potential salary.
 The salary offered has to match the appropriate rate for the job you are offered.
-If you wish to know more about the appropriate rate, you can check here.
+If you wish to know more about the appropriate rate, you can check here

 You are also expected to have the required level of English proficiency.
 In addition, you are also expected to have a minimum of £945 in your bank account for 90 days as proof that you can support yourself for the first month of your employment.
 However, you may not need the savings if